Certified Divorce Coaching

 Frequently Asked Questions

 What is divorce coaching?
+What is a Divorce Coach?

 The American Bar Association defines divorce coaching as a “flexible goal oriented process designed to support, motivate and guide people going through divorce to help them make the best possible decisions for their future, based on their personal interests, needs and concerns.”